-Resolve specific iTunes update and restore errors
+Resolve iOS update and restore errors

 Try these steps first

-Common errors: 1004, 1013, 1638, 3014, 3194, 3000, 3002, 3004, 3013, 3014, 3015, 3194, 3200, or "There was a problem downloading the software", or say the "device isn't eligible for the requested build.".
+Related errors: 17, 1004, 1013, 1638, 3014, 3194, 3000, 3002, 3004, 3013, 3014, 3015, 3194, 3200, or "There was a problem downloading the software," or say the "device isn't eligible for the requested build.".
 These alerts mean that your computer is either having difficulty contacting the Apple update server or communicating with your device.

 To narrow down the issue, you can also change up your hardware:

-- Try a different dock connector (or no dock).
+- Try a different computer.

-Try to restore your iOS device two more times while connected with a cable, computer, and network you know are good.
+- Then try to restore your iOS device two more times while connected with a cable, computer, and network you know are good.